-For the Mn-taa molecule, if one sets $R^{MT}_{min} \cdot |\bm{G}^{k}|_{max}=7$ and other parameters as shown in Table.\ref{tbl:MntaaLS}, the size of the first variational Hamiltonian is about 330,000.
-This is actually within the theoretical limit of the LAPACK's full diagonalization algorithm.
-However, in order to run the DFT calculation, not only the $\bm{G}^{k}$ vectors but also the $\bm{G}$ vectors for expanding density and potential have to be handled efficiently.
-For molecules in a large cube unit cell of the size of 20 \AA{} with irregular vacuum space, we found (from SIRIUS calculation) that the $|\bm{G}|$ for density and potential needs to be as large as 25-- $30 \, a^{-1}_{0}$ to make the total energy converge.
-If the arrays containing $\bm{G}$ vector indices are not stored in a distributed way during the calculation, they become the major memory consuming quantities and make the calculation very slow.
-We have tried to use community codes like ELK and Exciting-Plus to calculate the ground state of Mn-taa and found it to be practically difficult.
-If one performs single $k$-point calculation for an isolated system, the lack of band parallelism within a $k$-point makes it run with one MPI task only.
-The desired large $|\bm{G}|$ cutoff for density and potential requires a significant amount of memory that makes the calculation slow.
-A test to run the Mn-taa system using Exciting-Plus on NERSC Cori (128GB memory per node) found, when $|\bm{G}| = 30 \, a^{-1}_{0}$ or larger, the calculation crashed with out-of-memory (OOM) error, even if one node was assigned with only one MPI task.
-To have a more specific measure of the memory issue we ran it on the UF HPC large memory node and observed the peak memory consumption values as shown in Table-\ref{tab:EP_memory}.
+For [Mn(taa)], if one sets $R^{MT}_{min} \cdot |\bm{G}^{k}|_{max}=7$ and other parameters as shown in Table \ref{tbl:MntaaLS}, the dimension of the first variational Hamiltonian matrix is about 330,000.
+This is actually within the theoretical limit of the full diagonalization algorithm in LAPACK.
+However, in order to run the DFT calculation, not only the $\bm{G}^{k}$ vectors but also the $\bm{G}$ vectors for expanding density and potential must be handled efficiently.
+For molecules in a large cubic unit cell of the size of 20 \AA{} with irregular vacuum space, we found (from SIRIUS calculations) that the $|\bm{G}|$ for density and potential needs to be as large as 25-- $30 \, a^{-1}_{0}$ to make the total energy converge.
+If the arrays containing $\bm{G}$ vector indices are not stored in a distributed way, they become the major memory consuming quantities, which makes the calculation very slow.

+The difficulty is real.
+We have tried to use community codes such as ELK and Exciting-Plus to calculate the ground state of [Mn(taa)] and found it to be quite difficult.
+If one performs a single $k$-point calculation for an isolated system, the lack of band parallelism within a $k$-point makes the run have only one MPI task.
+As just noted, the large $|\bm{G}|$ cutoff needed for density and potential implicates significant memory allocation that makes the calculation slow.
+A test to run the [Mn(taa)] system using Exciting-Plus on the NERSC Cori system (128GB memory per node) with $|\bm{G}| = 30 \, a^{-1}_{0}$ or larger caused a crash out-of-memory (OOM) error, even if one node was assigned with only one MPI task.

+To have a more specific measure of the memory issue we ran the same test on the Univ.
+Florida HiperGator HPC large memory node and observed the peak memory consumption values reported in Table-\ref{tab:EP_memory}.